DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 will give all sorts of hints, help with schema and more meaningful error messages than elsewhere.

 ## SQL Serve holding tables
+When creating holding tables the best way is in SSMS using openquery() against a linked server to the Oracle DB to create the new table structure based on the Oracle columns.
+This avoids any data mismatch complications

 ## 1. Setup Source data